sunfl0w/RW_EM/Modules/RW_EM_VCAx2_A/README.txt

 This is the RW_EM_VCAx2_A module.
-A dual general purpose VCA based on the mki x es VCA design.
+A dual general purpose VCA based on the mki x es VCA design (ericasynths.lv).
 It basically does what you would expect of a VCA.

 The Schematic and PCB layout files can be found in the PCB directory.